hanishkvc/prgs-docs-spreadsheetkvc/README.md

 encrypted csv files.
 If encrypted file is manipulated, the program will be able to notice the same, and inturn stop processing the same, because it uses authenticated encryption concept.

-Remember that numbers and expressions|forumulas should be prefixed with '=' ie equal, in the cell.
+Remember that a cell containing a number or expression|forumula to be evaluated/calculated should prefix it's contents with '=' ie equal.
 Else it will be treated as text content cell.
 Text cell's contents are italicised and dim compared to =expression (which includes numeric also) cells.

 ## Usage